 \section{Introduction}

-Coarse-resolution (25-km) global weather prediction is undergoing a machine learning renaissance thanks to autoregressive machine learning models that have successfully exploited readily available reanalysis data with global coverage at these spatial scales \cite{benbouallegue2023rise, pathak2022fourcastnet, bonev2023spherical, bi2023accurate, lam2022graphcast,croitoru2023diffusion}.

-However, users of weather data generally need higher-resolution predictions.
-Kilometer-scale atmospheric models better capture extremes, such as damaging winds and rainfall, as well as important local effects of mountains, agriculture and urban land use, which regulate the local weather and its impact at the scales of physical infrastructure~\cite{gutowski2020ongoing}.

-It is thus natural to wonder if one can apply these ML models at km-scale resolutions.
-If tried globally, this poses a significant challenge.
-The linear increase in the resolution of training data typically results in a superlinear increase in the training cost of autoregressive ML surrogate models.
-Moreover, global km-scale physical simulators are not yet well tuned, so available training data can have worse systematic biases than coarse-resolution or established regional simulations \cite{stevens2019dyamond,hohenegger2023icon} with data that tends to cover short periods of time.
-Such datasets are also difficult to transfer between data centers and are frequently not produced on machines attached to significant accelerated computing resources like GPUs.
+Coarse-resolution 25-km global weather prediction is undergoing a machine learning renaissance with the recent advance of autoregressive machine learning models trained on global reanalysis \cite{benbouallegue2023rise, pathak2022fourcastnet, bonev2023spherical, bi2023accurate, lam2022graphcast,croitoru2023diffusion, li2023fuxi, price2023gencast, bodnar2024aurora, lang2024aifs}.
+However, many applications of weather and climate data require kilometer-scale forecasts: e.g., risk assessment and capturing local effects of topography and human land use ~\cite{gutowski2020ongoing}.
+Globally, applying ML at km-scale resolution poses significant challenges since training costs are superlinear with respect to the resolution of training data.
+Moreover, predictions from global km-scale physical simulators are not yet well tuned, so available training data can have worse systematic biases than coarse-resolution or established regional simulations \cite{stevens2019dyamond,hohenegger2023icon}, and current data tends to cover short periods of time.
+Such datasets are also massive, difficult to transfer between data centers and frequently not produced on machines attached to significant AI computing resources like GPUs.

-In contrast, for regional simulation, scaling ML to km-scales is attractive.
-High quality training data is abundant as many national weather agencies couple km-scale numerical weather models in a limited domain to coarser resolution global models \cite{dutta2019regional} -- a process called dynamical downscaling.
-Since these predictions are augmented by data assimilation from ground-based precipitation radar and other sensors, good estimates of regional km-scale atmospheric states exists \cite{chen2020improving}.
+In contrast, for regional simulation, using ML to conditionally generate km-scales is attractive.
+High-quality training data are available as many national weather agencies couple km-scale numerical weather models in a limited domain to coarser resolution global models \cite{dutta2019regional} -- a process called dynamical downscaling.
+Since these predictions are augmented by data assimilation from ground-based precipitation radar and other sensors, good estimate of regional km-scale atmospheric states exists \cite{chen2020improving}.
 Such dynamical downscaling is computationally expensive, which limits the number of ensemble members used to quantify uncertainties \cite{nishant2023comparison}.